-DBT Adult Skills GroupThis is an open 90 minute DBT Adult Skills Group that meets weekly and covers the DBT model created Dr. Marsha Linehan.
+DBT Adult Skills GroupThis is a 90 minute DBT Adult Skills Group that meets weekly and covers the DBT model created Dr. Marsha Linehan.
 Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness are modules covered in a small, specialized group setting.
 The 16-week skills training is educative and interactive.
 An initial assessment is required.

 DBT Advanced Skills GroupOur DBT Graduate Skills Group is designed for those patients who have completed Skills Training Group and are no longer exhibiting Life Threatening (Stage 1 Target) Behaviors.
 The Advanced curriculum is built to primarily address mood and quality of life issues.
 The focus of this group is to provide ongoing support while simultaneously using the skills to create enough meaning in day to day life that a patient is able to eventually successfully transition out of therapy and Build a Life Worth Living.